ngrx/platform/projects/ngrx.io/content/guide/store/testing.md

 });
 </code-example>

+### Using Mock Selectors

+`MockStore` also provides the ability to mock individual selectors to return a passed value using the `overrideSelector()` method.
+When the selector is invoked by the `select` method, the returned value is overridden by the passed value, regardless of the current state in the store.

+`overrideSelector()` returns a `MemoizedSelector`.
+To update the mock selector to return a different value, use the `MemoizedSelector`'s `setResult()` method.

+`overrideSelector()` supports mocking the `select` method (used in RxJS pipe) and the `Store` `select` instance method using a string or selector.

+Usage:

+<code-example header="auth-guard.service.ts" path="testing-store/src/app/auth-guard.service.ts"></code-example>

+<code-example header="auth-guard.service.spec.ts" path="testing-store/src/app/auth-guard.service.spec.ts"></code-example>

+In this example, we mock the `getLoggedIn` selector by using `overrideSelector`, passing in the `getLoggedIn` selector with a default mocked return value of `false`.
+In the second test, we use `setResult()` to update the mock selector to return `true`.

+Try the <live-example name="testing-store"></live-example>.

 ### Using Store for Integration Testing

 Use the `StoreModule.forRoot` in your `TestBed` configuration when testing components or services that inject `Store`.